nathan-mahynski/nathan-mahynski.github.io/_pages/research.md

   overlay_filter: 0.35 # same as adding an opacity of 0.5 to a black background
 ---

-Here you can find a longer discussions and posts that accompany ongoing and previous research and peer-reviewed publications.
-Discussion is welcome and encouraged.
+Here you can find a longer discussion to accompany ongoing and previous research which ties together different peer-reviewed publications into (potentially) more coherent, long-term project descriptions.
+These are written for the scientifically minded, but do not require subject matter expertise.
+If you find a project or paper interesting, or if you are interested in collaboration or research opportunities, please send me an <a href="mailto:nathan.mahynski@nist.gov">email</a>.

 ---